Skip to main content

 Disability Overview

-• FMLA: Protects your job and employer-paid health insurance portion.
+• FMLA protects your job and the employer-paid portion of health insurance.

-• Paid Time Off: Vacation/Sick time can bridge gaps.
+• Paid time off can help bridge benefit waiting periods.

 Reducing Expenses